Path length: 8 miles

 Width: 1000 yards

-This twister traveled 8 miles in 11 minutes through parts of White County, AR.
-It developed 1 mile SW of Beebe.
-It moved northeast through the town causing tremendous damage.
-The new Beebe Junior High School on Center Street had significant damage and the gym behind the school was destroyed.
-Damage occurred to the Beebe Fire Department and to a church.
-Two pickup trucks were flipped upside-down on Hickory Street and many old houses on Main Street were damaged/destroyed.
+This twister traveled eight miles in 11 minutes through parts of White County, AR.
+It developed one mile SW of Beebe.
+The tornado moved northeast through the town, causing tremendous damage.
+The new Beebe Junior High School on Center Street had significant damage, and the gym behind the school was destroyed.
+Damage occurred to the Beebe Fire Department and a church.
+Two pickup trucks were flipped upside-down on Hickory Street, and many old houses on Main Street were damaged/destroyed.

-After hearing of the approaching severe weather, a girls basketball game was cancelled at halftime, and the upcoming boys game was called off.
-The tornado damaged the high school gym a half hour later.
+After hearing of the approaching severe weather, a girls basketball game was canceled at halftime, and the upcoming boys game was called off.
+The tornado damaged the high school gym a half-hour later.
 The building was empty.

 Radar and Damage Photos from the NWS Little Rock

 Damage Photos at Beebe Junior High School from FEMA

 We gathered information for this event from the SPC & NCDC Databases and the January 1999 Storm Data Publication and found the following differences: